 “We'll be out in the workshop!”
 Sean yelled to Tina.

 “It’s just junk now… ” said Edwin, as he looked around the room, “… nobody wants rusty old tools.
-Decorators used to buy this kind of stuff—in the seventies.
+Decorators used to buy this kind of stuff—in the seventies and eighties.
 I sold a lot of it to people from Chicago, but not so much anymore.
 Young people don’t want to look at old things.”
 He picked up a large clamp with wooden jaws.
 The worm gear was a mass of rust and the wood had turned gray and split.
 “If this was in decent shape it might fetch forty dollars, or it might not.
 I’ve had a couple of nice ones in my store for years: no takers.”

 “Henry was Emily’s brother.
 Did they get along?” said Sean.